csvpath/csvpath/docs/functions/implementing_functions.md

 - self._value_two(skip=skip)
 - self._siblings()

 When you need to get a value or a match from a child object you use `to_value()` or `matches()`.
-Remember to pass the skip list as a named argument "skip".
+Remember to pass the skip list as the named argument `skip`.

 ## Registering

-To register your function for use, add it to the FunctionFactory like this:
+To register your function for use, add it to the `FunctionFactory` like this:

 ```python
     from csvpath.matching.functions.function_factory import FunctionFactory
     FunctionFactory.add_function(name='iamafunction', function=my_function_instance)
 ```

+Alternatively, add a file path to your `config.ini` file under the key `[functions][imports]` that points to a list of functions to register.
+The key is like:

+    [functions]
+    imports = my_imports/functions.txt

+In the file list every function on its own line using a format like that of Python imports:

+    from a.b.c.my_function import MyFunction as iamafunction

 To use your function do something like: